derak-isaack/dsc-capstone-project_finale/README.md

 **doc:**

-Reports: Final reports or presentations summarizing the project's findings and results.
+Presentations: Presentations summarizing the project's findings and results.

-Docs: Additional documentation such as data dictionaries, methodology explanations, and user guides.
+Docs: Additional documentation such as project charter and reports.

-Requirements.txt or environment.yml: Specifications for the project's dependencies.

-Dockerfile: Configuration for creating a Docker container with the project environment.

-Utilities:

-Helper functions or modules used across the project for common tasks